julienrbrt/woningfinder/docs/api.md

 One can use the token as header (`Authorization`) and as query parameter (`jwt`).
 More information on how built the token in the [code](../internal/auth/jwt.go).

-### Payment
+### Subscription

-The payment is managed by Stripe.
-Note only the pro plan is a paying plan.
+The payment and the subscription of the plans is managed by Stripe.
-The PSP will then confirms that an user has subscribe via the _/stripe-webhook_ webhook.
+Stripe will then confirms that an user has subscribed via the _/stripe-webhook_ webhook endpoint.

 The information returned by Stripe must be the user email address and the payment amount.
 Our webhook then update the plan information of the concerned user.